BartvBaal/Thesis/papers.md

 * General relativity tends to destabilize configurations, as gravity is stronger and thus collapse/instability comes easier
      - **Remember**; c = G = 1 for GR stuff
 * GR can be used to rule out WD as pulsar candidates, since they cannot get below ~2s pulsation times and ms pulsars are known (p.161)
-    - ?But why does it rule out slower pulsars, couldn't there be low mass low frequency pulsars that are actually WD?
+    - ?But why does it rule out slower pulsars, couldn't there be low mass low frequency pulsars that are actually WD? -- Geometry arguments that the slow pulsars are not that different from the fast ones so they're most likely also NS

 Chapter 7